 - Preventive environmental strategies like circular economy

-Rongjeng is working closely with Government departments in the following:
+Rongjeng is working closely with Government departments and State Pollution Control Boards, in the following:

 - Ensure enactment of the E-Waste Management and Handling Rules 2016 among Bulk Consumers, Producers/Distributors and allied stakeholders with reference to Clause 6.2.5 of the Information Technology and Electronic Policy 2017